Mumps, Measles, Rubella Immunity

 What your results mean

 Your test results will show one of two things for each antibody: positive (immune) or negative/equivocal (not immune or inadequate immunity).
 A positive result for each antigen means you have protective antibodies and are immune to that disease.
 Negative results mean you lack immunity and would benefit from vaccination.

 Some people show borderline or equivocal results; your clinician will advise whether revaccination is recommended, as this is generally safe even if some immunity is present.
 For healthcare workers and those planning pregnancy, positive results provide proof of immunity for employment or peace of mind.
 If results show you lack immunity, particularly for rubella if you’re a woman of childbearing age, a booster MMR vaccine can be arranged.
-The vaccine is safe, well-tolerated, and highly effective — most people develop strong immunity after a single booster dose, with detectable antibodies present within weeks of vaccination.
-Your GP or travel clinic can administer the vaccine, which is also available privately through Tamar Health if you prefer.

 Important: If you test positive for an MMR antibody, this means you’re immune and protected.
 A positive result does not mean you currently have or recently had the disease — it simply indicates the presence of protective antibodies.
-If you have confirmed immunity, no further action is needed; you’re protected for life.

 What happens at your appointment